Melandel/workflow/README.md

 The `$HOME/Desktop` folder is the root folder for my desktop environment.
 The main point being that one doesn't have to open a file explorer in order to access it.

 The desktop environment consists of:
-* a `tmp` folder for backup files, logs, archives
+* one `tmp` folder for backup files, logs, archives and other sandbox projects
-* a `tools` folder for programs and scripts
+* one `tools` folder for programs, scripts and config files
-* a `my.pomodoro` file for tracking daily activity
+* one `my.pomodoro` file to use for tracking daily activity and celebrate progress
-* a `my.notes` files for drafts, note taking, resource links, and overall knowledge database
+* one `my.notes` file to use for drafts, note taking, resource links, and overall knowledge database

 ### Tools ###